Ratzifutzi/game-portfolio/projects/2021/16 Hyper Core/README.md

 The player holds responsibility over a reactor, and a complete facility.
 I only managed to create the first

 ### Codebase
 As far as I remember, this project was COMPLETELY made bymyself.
+The code of the first project is really bad and unoptimized, but it's getting better than before.
+There are huge improvements on the second version, but I am still not a fan.